Jason Macendale: Fictional character biography

-Macendale went on trial for his many crimes and found guilty on several counts (including convictions for the original Hobgoblin's acts), disgustingly responding by revealing that Leeds was his predecessor.
-His continued testimony leads Spider-Man recounting encounters with the original Hobgoblin, and thus realized that Ned cannot possibly be the supervillain due to lack of powers (despite being killed when Macendale paid the Foreigner).
-Despite Macendale being in prison, Roderick Kingsley broke into prison, taunting him as an unworthy successor, and then murdered him.
+Macendale is taken to trial and found guilty on several counts (including convictions for the original Hobgoblin's acts).
+He claims that Ned Leeds had been his predecessor.
+His continued testimony leads to Spider-Man recounting encounters with the original Hobgoblin, and thus realizing that Leeds could not have been Hobgoblin due to him lacking powers.
+Roderick Kingsley breaks into Macendale's cell, taunting him as an unworthy successor, and then murders him.